 You must complete the Prometheus remote-write integration process prior to beginning the configuration process.

-- On New Relic, Create a new Query key.
+On New Relic, Create a new Insights query key.

 Note: In Grafana, you'll need put this in a custom X-Query-Key HTTP header (see step 7 below), but it is the same entity as the New Relic Query key.

 From the Grafana Home screen, go to Configuration > Data Sources and click Add data source.

 From the Add data source screen under Time series databases options, select Prometheus.

 Enter the Name you want to use for your new Prometheus data source.

 Set the Default toggle to the on or off position, depending on whether you want this to be your default data source for Prometheus queries.